 Study Procedures and Duration:

-Participation involves attending a one-to-one interview (either in-person or virtually) in which we will ask you some questions relating to overall grasp and awareness of Al software quality assurance, quality assurance practices for the data, the model, the framework, the workflow, and the product You will also be asked for some demographic information.
+Participation involves attending a one-to-one interview (either in-person or virtually) in which we will ask you some questions relating to overall grasp and awareness of Al software quality assurance, quality assurance practices for the data, the model, the framework, the workflow, and the product, etc. You will also be asked for some demographic information.

 It is expected that the interview will take about 60-90 minutes to complete.